shionguha/cosc4931-introdatascience/README.md

 **Jan 31:** More exploration of Fisher's iris dataset with multiple clustering approaches e.g. meanshift, spectral clustering etc.

 **Feb 2** Introduction to Hadley Wickham's tidy data and tidy verse from theory.

+**Feb 7** More exposition of tidy data with code, specifically from: http://r4ds.had.co.nz/wrangle-intro.html